JTN-Kendal/airaware-cs50-project/NOTES.md

 ### Friday 13th Dec
 - Plotly table - as POC - no data selection

+### Saturday 14th Dec
+- Add download funtionality to the table page
 - Tidy up the explore function to remove unwanted code - add functions to helper file
 - Remove all unwanted imports

+- Add docstrings for all functions

 - Add a date option to the drop-downs list for filtering by date - maybe just month - table and graph pages
-- Add download funtionality to the table page
 - Add data Overview page
-- Registration functionality

-### Saturday 14th Dec
+- Connect to the london data

 - Cehck requirements
 - Prep a ppt
 - record a screen recording